Alphabeat: 2009–2013: The Spell and Express Non-Stop

 It was announced on 7 March 2009 that Alphabeat had signed a new record deal with Polydor Records.
 The band's manager said, "We are thrilled to be signing to one of the UK's most successful record companies, and looking forward to achieving even more success with the band and Polydor in the coming years."
+That year, Alphabeat won an EBBA Award.

-In August 2009, Popjustice premiered their single "The Spell" which was set for an October release, with their second album released shortly thereafter.
-The album was released as The Spell in Denmark on 26 October 2009, where it charted at number five and was certified gold in less than two months of release.
-Originally set for release on 2 November 2009, the UK release was subsequently pushed back until 1 March 2010 and the album's title was changed to The Beat Is...
+In August 2009, Popjustice premiered their single "The Spell", which was released on 21 September 2009.
+The song was a number one hit in Denmark and peaked at number 20 in the UK.
+On 26 October 2009, their second studio album The Spell was released in Denmark, where it charted at number five and was certified gold in less than two months of release.
+The UK release of the album was originally set for November 2009, but it was subsequently pushed back until 1 March 2010 and the album's title was changed to The Beat Is...
 It debuted and peaked at number thirty-nine on the UK Albums Chart.

-On 9 January 2010 "DJ" was released as the second single in the Danish market, with a UK release, under the title "DJ (I Could Be Dancing)", scheduled for 31 May.
-The second UK single, "Hole in My Heart", was released on 22 February 2010, debuting at number twenty-nine on the UK Singles Chart.
+On 9 January 2010 "DJ" was released as the second single in the Danish market where it peaked at number 6.
+The second UK single, "Hole in My Heart", was released on 22 February 2010 and debuted and peaked at number twenty-nine on the UK Singles Chart.
+In May 2010, "DJ" was released as the third single from the album in the UK, retitled "DJ (I Could Be Dancing)"; its single version was remixed by Biffco.
+The song peaked at number 116 on the UK Singles Chart.
+In June 2010, "Heat Wave" was released as the third single from the album in Denmark (but fourth overall), and peaked at number 4.

 Alphabeat's third studio album, Express Non-Stop, was released on 24 September 2012.
 The album's first single, "Vacation", was released as a digital download in the UK on 12 March 2012.
 A second single, "Love Sea", was released on iTunes on 13 August 2012.
 Two more singles, "X-Mas (Let's Do It Again)" and "Show Me What Love Is" were released from the album before the band went on hiatus to focus on side projects in 2013.